jech/galene/galene.md

 ### Inviting users

-In order to generate an invitation link, choose the entry "Invite user" in the group menu.
+In order to generate an invitation link, choose the entry *Invite user* in the group menu.
 This generates a link of the form

     https://galene.example.org:8443/group/city-watch/?token=XXX